AnkushSharma97/Hadoop-Mapreduce-project-01/README.md

 b) Above written scripts will generate Utilisation reports for only one interval which is defined there in the scripts in point 2 and 3.
 But we need logs for the complete life cycle of the cluster.
 For that purpose , we can schedule the above written scripts so that they will run continuously.

-c) Alternatively I can provide the data in the below link which we can use for our Learning and developmen purpose:-
+c) Alternatively I can provide the data in the below link which we can use for our Learning and development purpose:-

    [Sample Data](https://github.com/AnkushSharma97/Hadoop-Mapreduce-project-01/tree/main/Sample%20Data)